MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Get-Licenses-Plate/LP-Pallet/GetLicencesPlate.md

 **Input**:
 **Parameters**:
 -	**No**: Number of the License Plate that you want to filter.
--	**IsPallet**: if the variable is true it indicates that it is Pallet, otherwise it is Single.

 **Output**:
 -	**LicensePlates**: Contains the information of a License Plate header in **LicensePlatesHeaders** and **LicensePlatesLines** contains an array of License Plate Lines.